 WATTever is all about ensuring Australians are well informed about electricity to help them make the best choice.
-If having a Green, Greener or the Greenest retailer is something that’s important to you, you’ll appreciate that it’s not easy to figure out the exact ‘colour’ of different electricity retailers.
+If having a Green, Greener or the Greenest retailer is important to you, you’ll appreciate that it’s not easy to work out the exact ‘colour’ of different electricity retailers.
 That’s why we’re big fans of the Green Electricity Guide because it breaks through the “greenwash” to show which retailers are doing the right thing for the environment.
 The WATTever office has been eagerly awaiting release of the 2018 update to the Guide which now ranks thirty retailers.
 We asked nicely if we could include the Green Electricity Guide ratings in our comprehensive comparison and we’re excited that the team has agreed.

 Separating the Green from the Greenwash

 It can be confusing figuring out which companies are genuinely delivering outstanding environmental performance and those that have the spin doctors on speed dial.
 The Green Electricity Guide 2018 answers this question.
 A collaboration between The Total Environment Centre and Greenpeace Australia Pacific with funding support from Energy Consumers Australia the Green Electricity Guide is an independent and thorough evaluation of retailers.
 Designed “to assist consumers with their choices and assist advocacy efforts to create a greener, more sustainable energy system”, it’s a great resource to sort out which retailers are the most environmentally focused.

 The Guide itself is a long report – but the short of it is a star rating system that shows where retailers score on Green credentials.